 Each basket takes about four to six weeks to complete, working every day.

-Gradually more and more designs have been woven for identification purposes and beautification.
+Gradually more designs have been woven for identification purposes and beautification; and a result of improved and modern basket weaving techniques.

 Pictured here are just four of the more famous designs.
 Many other traditional designs - below - are woven into the baskets of Botswana, guaranteeing the collector a wide selection.